djangofan/jmeter-jmx-create/README.md

 # jmeter-jmx-create

-Create a Jmeter .jmx file from Java code.
+Create a Jmeter .jmx project from Java code with pre-configured proxy-recording controller.

+# Purpose

+My goal here is to create a Java project which will generate a JMeter JMX project file that contains a `HTTP(S) Test Script Recorder` pre-configured to record api tests that are ran through it.
+Then I will be able to use that recording as a load test.

-# Plans
+# Notes

-Currently not yet working.

 Jmeter currently marshals .jmx files using XStream but I have not figured out yet where there Java bean code is for building a JMX manually in Java code.
-If they don't have one, I will try to make a simple one.